Bealby/grandpas-pocket-watch-shop/README.md

 will be displayed in the footer of the Web page.
 This limits the users attention being drawn to other parts of the Website rather than shopping.
-An extra icon for `Basket` will also be displayed, providing the user plentiful opportunities to follow through with the transaction.
+An extra icon for `Basket` will also be displayed, providing the users plentiful opportunities to follow through with the transaction.

 Links to `About`, `Contact` will not however become obsolete for users navigating through the Website.
 The